-Analysis | Web3 Just Had Its Emperor’s New Clothes Moment
+Analysis | Web3 Just Had Its Emperor’s-New-Clothes Moment

 But Marlinspike’s post caused waves in the tech industry for its clear-eyed and technical breakdown of why Web3 wasn’t working as promised.

-Web3 broadly refers to a next chapter of the Internet where the apps and services people use are radically restructured to run on blockchain technology, as opposed to company-owned platforms, meaning their inner workings are made more transparent and content creators have opportunities to take a slice of proceeds.
+Web3 broadly refers to a next chapter of the internet where the apps and services people use are radically restructured to run on blockchain technology, as opposed to company-owned platforms, meaning their inner workings are made more transparent and content creators have opportunities to take a slice of proceeds.
 It has been pushed hard by venture capital firm Andreessen Horowitz, which has invested in several Web3-building companies because the “digital status quo is broken.”

-If Web1 was the beginning of the Internet with read-only websites, Web2 ushered in the Internet platforms on which users read and published, while the platforms consolidated power and proceeds.
+If Web1 was the beginning of the internet with read-only websites, Web2 ushered in the internet platforms on which users read and published, while the platforms consolidated power and proceeds.
 Web3 is supposed to disrupt the power of those gatekeepers.
 In actuality, it doesn’t.

 Marlinspike created his own apps for investing in NFTs to poke around the current system, and he found a small group of companies that users had to trust in order to access data stored on the blockchain.
 In today’s Web3, access to the blockchain is still concentrated among just a few firms.
 That is something many people who use decentralized apps already knew but didn’t recognize for what it was: a bug in the system’s mechanics and principles.